-I have always wanted to go to the Berkeley University, and my third time around, I got in.
+I have always wanted to go to UC Berkeley, and my third time around, I got in.
 I applied both to an undergrad program, and last year to an LLB program, and finally, as an exchange student from my current master’s program at the University of Iceland.
 This time, to my relief , I finally got in without having to pay their horrendous tuition since I’m just there on exchange.
-However, this “free” exchange has cost alot of time, money and energy.
+However, this “free” exchange has cost a lot of time, money and energy.

 It began back in April, when I first got my acceptance letter.
 It was 12 pages long, outlining all the paperwork, procedures and fees I would have to complete before my arrival.
 First, I needed to get my student visa.
 The Berkeley office had to prepare some fancy form called DS-2019 for my to even be eligible to apply for the visa, and to get them to process that I first had to prove financial security of $1600/month (since Im forbidden to work under my student visa) for the 5 months I would be in California (what grad student has $8000 in their savings account halfway through a masters program?).
 Then I needed 2×2 inch passport photos scanned into digital format at an exact resolution; also, reference letters from employers or professors, tax slips, and/or proof of family ties outside of the USA so they believed I wasn’t trying to seek refuge in California.
 Finally, I needed health care that met the US department of State’s standards (now we all know what an issue health care is in the US) and since my coverage for repatriation of remains is $5000 instead of their minimum $7500 with my health insurance in Canada, I’ll probably need to buy the ridiculously overpriced healthcare the campus offers now that I’ve arrived.